 Supreme Court Upholds Indiana Provision Mandating Fetal Burial Or Cremation

-The Supreme Court reversed a lower court ruling on fetal remains, leaving in place an Indiana law, signed by now-Vice President Pence when he was governor, that mandates that aborted fetuses be buried or cremated.
+The Supreme Court is leaving in place part of an Indiana law that mandates that aborted fetuses be buried or cremated.

-But the court did not take up part of the law that banned abortions because tests found an abnormality.
-A lower court knocked down that part of the law as well.
-The Supreme Court, though, will wait for other lower-court rulings before weighing in.
+The court did not take up the part of the law that banned abortions because of fetal abnormality or race or sex of the fetus.
+A lower court knocked down that part of the law in addition to the burial provision.
+The Supreme Court, though, will wait for other lower-court rulings before weighing in on the fetal characteristics provision.

 National